thelaserunicorn/bitesizedjs/README.md

-series of short vanilla javascript projects.
+series of short and useless vanilla javascript projects.